second-state/SOLL/doc/guides/DevGuide.md

 ### Compile and execute Yul code

 To show how to use SOLL to compile and execute Yul code, we also provide a very basic example to demonstrate it.
-In this example, the code will calculate first ten numbers of the Fibonacci sequence and store them into storage with address 0 to 9 .
-In following steps, we will show how to compile this example and use our benchmark to run this code.
+In this example, the code will calculate the first ten numbers of the Fibonacci sequence and store them into storage with addresses 0 to 9.
+In the following steps, we will show how to compile this example and use our benchmark to run this code.

 #### **Step 1.
 Use SOLL generate WASM file from Yul code**